 Residential students are required to be enrolled in at least two courses total.
-This can be one course for credit and the noncredit writing workshop, it can be two courses for credit, or it can be two courses for credit plus the noncredit writing workshop.
+This can be one course for credit and the noncredit writing workshop (see below), it can be two courses for credit, or it can be two courses for credit and the noncredit writing workshop.

 Commuter students must be enrolled in one or two courses for credit, and the noncredit writing workshop is optional.

 International students must be enrolled in six-eight total credits to be in compliance with their U.S. student visa.

 The noncredit writing workshop, EXPOS-UA 30 College Writing Workshop, is a noncredit course offered by the College of Arts and Sciences writing faculty specifically for Precollege students.
 It is optional for all students, residential and commuter, and it introduces students to college-level research and writing skills.
 It is graded pass/fail and appears on a student’s NYU transcript like any other course.
 Various sections are offered for schedule flexibility, and special sections are offered for students with English as a second language (section 064).

 Precollege students may register for courses beginning February 13.Precollege courses are available first-come, first-served to all students.
 You are encouraged to find alternative courses of interest in the course listings on Albert in case your first-choice course(s) is full.
 If a course you wish to take is full, you may place yourself on the waitlist or set up a course “swap” (see below).